cgrates/cgrates/docs/thresholds.rst

 Weight
 	Sorts the execution of multiple thresholds matching the event.
 The higher the *Weight* is, the higher the priority to be executed.

-ActionProfileIDs
+ActionIDs
-	List of *ActionProfiles* to execute for this threshold.
+	List of *Actions* to execute for this threshold.

 Async
 	If true, do not wait for actions to complete.